-During the National Week of Happiness at Work, Erasmus University Rotterdam organises several workshops and lectures.
-Employees can read more on MyEUR.
+During the National Week of Happiness at Work, Erasmus University Rotterdam organised several workshops and lectures.

 27 September: Medical break-throughs

-During this public programme at Arminius Rotterdam, you will get an update about the most recent break-throughs in the field of medicine and life science.
+During this public programme at Arminius Rotterdam, an update was given about the most recent break-throughs in the field of medicine and life science.

 28 September: Science Hotel

-Come to this festive event in the Nhow Hotel and ask our students and scholars of all your questions during a series of interactive presentations.
+During this festive event in the Nhow Hotel and questions were asked to our students and scholars during a series of interactive presentations.

 29 September: Science Open

-In the Polak building on Woudestein Campus, enthusiastic scholars will talk about their work and invite you to share your opinion on their research themes.
+In the Polak building on Woudestein Campus, enthusiastic scholars talked about their work and invited you to share your opinion on their research themes.